valu-digital/fawe-ios/README.md

 -------------------

 FAWEIconView is the basis of any iconic UI control.
-It can be used as a standalone component or, thanks to UIButton+FAWE, as a part of standard UIButton.
+It can be used as a standalone component or, thanks to UIButton+FAWE, with standard UIButton.

 Besides of simply rendering the icon with desired size and color, FAWEIconView also supports inner shadow and gradient color.
-These features make it easy to easily create stunning icons that scale perfectly.
+These features make it easy to create stunning icons that scale perfectly.

-Example of creating FAWEIconView with gradient color:
+Example of initializing FAWEIconView with icon size 20 and a linear gradient color from white to black:
 ```objectivec
 FAWEIconView *gradientIcon = [[FAWEIconView alloc] initWithIcon:FAWEIconAmbulance
                                                        withSize:20